buddylee939/mack-child-podcast/README.md

   end
 ```

-- add the devise authenticated route for once when logged in
+- add the devise authenticated route for once when logged in, this is for once we are logged in, the root_path becomes the dashboard and not the welcome/index

 ```
 Rails.application.routes.draw do